ironcev/thp.im/_posts/2020-01-01-when-it-anyway-goes-wrong.md

 ---
-title: Wђen ǁt Anƴwaƴ Əoes Ɯrong
+title: Wђen ǁt Anƴwaƴ Ǧoes Ɯrong
 subtitle: A strong impression that ƃugs are inevitaƃle
 description: This blog post reflects a strong impression that I had when an unexplainable bug appeared in Windows security prompt - bugs are inevitable.
 keywords: